vectrexman/mouse-trap-monitor/README.md

 A PIR Raspberry PI powered Python script to detect potential mouse movements.

+## What is it's purpose?

+If you have a humane mouse trap, it is especially important to know whether there is a mouse in it.
+If there is and you don't check, then it will eventually run out of food and water which defeats the point of it being a humane trap!

+Checking the traps are boring and it is useful to know whether there is likely to be activity in remote locations e.g. a garage.
+This project was designed to help with that problem.

+## How does it work?

+The PIR sensor needs to ideally point at the (preferably) humane mouse trap.
+The below values are based on the default example.

+* The PIR sensor will look for movement every 0.1 seconds.
+* When movement is detected, it will add one to the counter and will wait for 30 seconds.
+* After 24 hours (approx) it will fire off a request to IFTTT which in turn will trigger a request to Pushbullet.
+You will then get a notification on your phone telling you how many instances of movement have been detected in the last 24 hours.

+    If the movement is significantly higher than prevous days e.g. 20% higher then there is a chance there might be a mouse in the trap and it may be worth checking out!

+> Example: In my case I was getting approx 800ish triggers a day.
+At 1036 I found that there was a mouse in the trap.
+Note that there is a degree of variant and nothing is exact.

 ## Hardware

 This is what I used for this project, but most Raspberry PI models would work just as well providing they have GPIO to connect the PIR sensor to: